EricNohara/Forkify-JS/README.md

 ## Description:

-Recipe application with custom recupe uploads, written in vanilla JS, HTML, CSS, and in a MVC architecture.
+Recipe application with custom recipe uploads, written in vanilla JS, HTML, CSS, and in a MVC architecture.

 ## Functionality: